Skip to main content Skip to footer

 Pictured: Old Blood Noise Endeavors Reflector Chorus

-For an example of the chorus renaissance we’re enjoying today, take a look at our Best Chorus Pedals of 2021.
+For an example of the chorus renaissance we’re enjoying today, take a look at The Best Chorus Pedals of 2024.

 Also, don’t forget to check out our other handy pedal buying guides, including delay pedals, reverb and tips on setting up your pedal signal chain and powering your pedalboard.
 And, if you have your heart set on a CE-1 or an original CE-2, we’re always adding to our collection of vintage gear.
 We also have an ever-changing inventory of used pedals, which can be a great place to find something you want to test, mod or stick right onto your pedalboard.